Autodesk-Forge/viewer-nodejs-tutorial/SERVER.md

 Step 1 - Server.js
 <a name="Step1"></a>

-Add the following to your Server.js file.
+Uncomment the following from your Server.js file.

 ```js
 var favicon = require('serve-favicon');